-Oh yeah, that’s the stuff.
+Oh yeah, that’s good stuff.
 Wait, stop putting words in my mouth!

-This is on-screen text, so we’re putting words in your eyes.
+This is typed text, so we’re putting words in your fingers.
 Think about it.

-Well, most months we earn a little money from donations after we pay all the bills and expenses, but it’s not very much.
-Our primary motivation is the gratification that comes from researching, writing, and publishing for a diverse, intelligent audience.
+Well, most months we earn enough money from donations to compensate our authors, even after we pay all the bills and expenses.
+But it’s not very lucrative, our primary motivation is the gratification that comes from researching, writing, and publishing for a diverse, intelligent audience.